Key takeaways:

 Remove the pen cap and wipe the rubber seal with an alcohol swab.

-Peel off the protective seal from the new needle and screw it onto the pen.
+Peel off the protective seal from the new pen needle and gently twist it onto the pen.

 Pull off the outer and inner needle caps, setting the outer cap to the side for later.